APrettyCoolProgram/Cooke/README.md

 - `ChangelogMdPath`
   The path where the generated CHANGELOG.md file will be saved, relative to where Cooke is executed.

- for Cooke, and is created the first time you run Cooke.

-In general, you only need to modify the following entries:

 # Usage

 There are two components to using Cooke:

 1. Writing git -commit messages
 2. Executing Cooke

 ## Writing `git -commit` messages